Spiffical/ChatTNG/README.md

 - Make sure video files, subtitles, and scripts follow the naming convention `S01E01`
 - The system requires significant disk space for storing video clips
 - Processing all episodes can take several hours depending on your hardware
-- Keep your OpenAI API key secure and monitor usage
+- Keep your Google Cloud API key secure and monitor usage

 ## Troubleshooting